-While the evidence does point to older people being less likely to be referred to, or to use, home-based specialist palliative care services, it is hard to discern why this is.
+Whilst the evidence does point to older people being less likely to be referred to or use home based specialist palliative care services, it is hard to discern why this is.
 Five possible explanations are suggested.
 First, the recent systematic review considering the impact of age on referral to specialist palliative care services suggests that the issue of inequality versus inequity is not explored.
-It suggests that the differential is inequitable only if elderly peoples' health care needs are the same as those who are younger.
+They suggest that the differential is inequitable only if elderly peoples' healthcare needs are the same as those who are younger.
 It may be that older people may have fewer complex palliative care symptoms or needs.
-30,31 However, a recent prospective study investigating whether age has an impact on symptoms, problems and needs of advanced cancer patients found that there was remarkable similarity between different age groups.
-Differential needs, therefore, may not be the reason.
+However, a recent prospective study investigating whether age has an impact on symptoms, problems and needs of advanced cancer patients found that there was remarkable similarity between different age groups.
+Differential needs may therefore not be the reason.

 Second, the needs of older people may be well met by generalists such as district nurses and general practitioners.
 Nearly every study reviewed considers issues of access to specialist palliative care services.
-However, it has been shown that patients not referred to a hospital-at-home scheme are also less likely to be receiving most other forms of care, such as district nursing, hospital admission, hospice inpatient or night nursing.
-It may be, therefore, that older patients are less likely to access any form of palliative care provision.
+However, it has been shown that patients not referred to a Hospital at Home scheme are also less likely to be receiving most other forms of care such as district nursing, hospital admission, hospice inpatient or night nursing.
+It may be therefore that older patients are less likely to access any form of palliative care provision.

-Third, older people have different attitudes towards palliative care, which may affect their use of services.
-This has been investigated, however, and found not to affect care.
+Third, older people have different attitudes towards palliative care which may affect their use of services.
+This has been investigated, however, and found not to affect care .

-Fourth, it may be the carer's age, not the patient's age, which affects access to services.
-One study has demonstrated that carer age is as important a predictor of palliative home care use as patient age, hypothesizing that younger carers may have greater support needs, or show greater effectiveness in obtaining help.
+Fourth, it may be carer's age, not patient's age which affects access to services.
+One study has demonstrated that carer age is as important a predictor of palliative home care use as patient age, hypothesising that younger carers may have greater support needs, or show greater effectiveness in obtaining help .
 This is a relatively small study in comparison to some of the larger population-based studies, but the hypothesis warrants further investigation.

-Fifth, the differences may be partly explained as an artifact of some research designs.
-Because the probability of death increases with advancing age, and those who are older survive for less time after a serious diagnosis, systematic bias will be introduced when care received prior to death is examined with respect to age. $^{36}$
+Fifth, the differences may be partly explained as an artefact of some research designs.
+Because the probability of death increases with advancing age, and those who are older survive for less time after a serious diagnosis, systematic bias will be introduced when care received prior to death is examined with respect to age.

-Thus, it appears that older patients are less likely to access services, but the reasons for this are still not clearcut.
+Whilst it appears that older patients are less likely to access services, the reasons for this are not still clear cut.

-Gender.
+Gender

 The evidence about whether gender affects referral to palliative care services is equivocal, with studies split on whether gender had an impact.
-Many studies conclude that gender does not influence referral to community palliative care services.
-17,18,28,33,37-41
+Many studies conclude that gender does not influence referral to community palliative care services 17,18,28,33,37-41.

-Of those studies that did identify a difference, the majority reported that women were more likely to be referred (or men less likely).
-23,26,42-47 Only one study reported the converse, that men were more likely to be referred (or women less likely).
+Of those studies which did identify a difference, the majority reported that women were more likely to be referred (or men less likely) 23,26,42-47.
+Only one study reported the converse, that men were more likely to be referred (or women less likely) .

-It may be that there is a slight tendency for women to be referred more readily to community palliative care services, but again, few hypotheses for why this may be so have been raised.
-Similar to age, it may be that carer gender has as much impact as patient gender.
+It may be that there is a slight tendency for women to be referred more readily to community palliative care services, but again few hypotheses for why this may be so have been raised.
+As with the data regarding age above, it may be that carer gender has as much impact as patient gender.
 This is explored further when examining marital status and carer support.

-Ethnicity.
+Ethnicity

 Ethnicity as a variable of study is frequently omitted from studies of patient characteristics.
-In some UK studies, for example, between 14-30% of referrals to the palliative care services studied did not provide data on ethnicity, 19,28 a known issue in UK palliative care.
-49
+In some UK studies, for example, between 14- 30% of referrals to the palliative care services studied did not provide data on ethnicity, a known issue in UK palliative care .